tsolucio/coreBOSTests/README.md

 coreBOS Tests
 =======

-**core Business Operating System Tests**
+**core Business Operating System Tests and Profiles**

 Set of functional, unit and integrations tests, and performance benchmarking scripts for the [coreBOS Project](http://corebos.org/).

 The goal of the project is to create a set of automatic validations, more oriented towards [Behavior-Driven Development](http://en.wikipedia.org/wiki/Behavior_driven_development) than unit tests, because unit tests would be overkill and extremely difficult at this stage for such a complex project.
-We will prefer and create functional and integration tests over unit tests although some unit tests will make it into the mix.
+We will prefer and create functional and integration tests over unit tests although some unit tests will make it into the mix (curiously unit tests have been the first to make it into the project :-) ).

 Installation
 -------